bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

             your modules since they share the kernel's codespace.

       .. container:: outline-3
-         :name: outline-container-orgdd47c8c
+         :name: outline-container-org19bd1a0

          .. rubric:: 5.5.
 Code space
-            :name: orgdd47c8c
+            :name: org19bd1a0

          .. container:: outline-text-3
             :name: text-5-5

-            Memory management is a very complicated subject and the majority of O'Reilly's "*Understanding The Linux Kernel*" exclusively covers memory management!
+            Memory management is a complicated subject and the majority of O'Reilly's "*Understanding The Linux Kernel*" exclusively covers memory management!
 We're not setting out to be experts on memory managements, but we do need to know a couple of facts to even begin worrying about writing real modules.

             If you haven't thought about what a segfault really means,